gabrielsinger2/MVA_Numerical_Imaging/README.md

-# MVA project on numerical imaging.
+# MVA project on numerical imaging
 ## Title of the project: Underwater image processing

 The challenge of recovering accurate colors and